How we got here

 Gerrymandering divides the House of Representatives and state legislatures by creating far-left and far-right candidates, reducing the chance for compromise and increasing the chance for fights.
 It can also give the party elected with fewer votes an unfair amount of power – creating more animosity between legislators.
 Gerrymandering creates unnecessary divisiveness and incompetence in our government.

 Admittedly, there has been plenty of legitimate animosity growing in our government for the last few decades, but the increase in legalized corruption has made it much worse.
 Money in politics often entices (or forces) elected officials to ignore their conscience and continuously audition for that next donor check.
-They also know that if they don’t follow the party line then their own party or the predator elite will find someone to replace them – and the replacements have most definitely followed orders.
+They also know that if they don’t follow the party line then their own party or the parasite class will find someone to replace them – and the replacements have most definitely followed orders.
 Also, with unlimited money flowing freely through politics comes an unlimited number of negative and personal attack ads that not only mislead and divide us but also piss off political opponents, creating very normal and understandable animosity.

 While today’s U.S. Congress looks like some sort of pay-per-view deathmatch, many of the individual members of Congress might not be as divided as they appear – but we’ll never know… The problem is found in party leaders such as Senate Republican majority leader Mitch McConnell who gets to pick and choose what legislation the Senate will vote on.
 He can pursue votes that will promote increased partisanship while avoiding votes that would expose his fellow Republicans to controversy (which might hurt them in future elections) or that would get a decent number of Republican votes (showing bipartisanship).
 Unless it is a dire national emergency, congressional leadership rarely allows members of Congress to vote on anything that will call on their moral convictions, because of this, they are rarely allowed the opportunity to find common ground.
 There are plenty of examples of pure partisan fighting that push the two parties apart.
 A recent glaring example, but again conceived by Mitch McConnell, is the GOP pushing through a Supreme Court Justice nominee within a month of an election (that had already started) after refusing to even hold hearings on President Obama’s nomination because ten months was “too close to an election”.
 Battles such as these greatly widen the divide between the two parties